-Let’s remember it.
-What is the goal of Google?
+Let's remember it.
+What was the goal of Google?

-Serving the most relevant information that user typed in Google search bar.
+Serving the most relevant information the user is looking for.

-Content that doesn’t answer the user’s intent is irrelevant.
-Google measures user behavior to understand if a certain piece of content meets the user intent.
+Content that doesn’t answer the user's intent is irrelevant.
+Google measures user behaviors to understand if a certain piece of content meets the user intent.

-If our content doesn’t meet with the user expectation Google readjust our position in SERP by lowering our ranking.
+If our content doesn't meet with the user expectation, Google readjusts our position in SERP by lowering our ranking.

 How does Google measure relevancy?

-I think keywords are the number one ingredient Google uses to measure relevancy.
-However, only targeting keywords and providing a poor user experience wouldn’t take us too far.
+Keywords in the content have the number one priority for Google to measure relevancy.
+However, only targeting keywords, and providing a poor user experience wouldn't help you much with Google SEO.

-Google constantly tests and measures information such as CTR(Click Through Rate), Average Time On Page, Scrolling behaviors, etc.
+Google constantly measures information such as CTR(Click Through Rate), Average Time Spent On Site, scrolling behaviors, etc.

-We may think we have a perfectly fine keyword optimized article that should rank #1 on Google.
-In reality, if no one is reading that content Google will eventually lower our position to a place where it deserves to be.
+You may think you have the perfect SEO optimized content that should rank high on Google.
+In reality, if no one is reading your content Google will eventually lower your position to a place your site where it deserves to be.

 Google's algorithm is smart enough to distinguish a human written content from a robot generated content.